 The reporting tables in the measure specifications outline the data elements required for reporting.
-Refer to Appendix 2: Data Element Definitions for additional information.
+Refer to Appendix 2: Data Element Definitions.

 Format

 The reporting tables in the measure specifications follow a standard format corresponding to the structure of the IDSS submission XML file: